KM047/backend-setup/Readme.md

-# Setup the Backend as Professional
+# Setup a Backend as Professional

 > This project includes the how a professional developer can setup the backend and the configuration settings for the backend.